 - working on special projects, like creating interpretive tools or doing research.

 Training: Because our docents go out on field trips with the children, we do require a 3 week training process.
 But don’t let that deter you!
 Many docents say this is one of their favorite parts of their volunteer experience.

 Docent trainees are treated to an inside look at the Pajaro Valley and its wide network of wetlands.
-Local experts share the ecology, history, and restoration of the wetlands during the 7-week training program, which includes Wednesday evening presentations and Saturday morning field trips from 9am-12pm.
+Local experts share the ecology, history, and restoration of the wetlands during the 3-week training program, which includes Wednesday evening presentations from 6-8pm and Saturday morning field trips from 9am-12pm.
 Interested parties can contact Noelle Fletcher at or 831-455-6771.

-We have two main ways for volunteers to drop in as their schedule permits that don’t require going through training.
+We have three main ways for volunteers to drop in as their schedule permits that don’t require going through training.
 Neither require any gardening experience.
 These are great ways to learn more about native plants in the Pajaro Valley.